Walter A. Dods Jr.: Philanthropy

-He serves on the board of trustees of the Honolulu Museum of Art and the Japan-America Institute of Management Science (JAIMS).
+He is on the board of trustees of the Honolulu Museum of Art and the Japan-America Institute of Management Science (JAIMS).
 Additionally, he sits on the board of governors of the Chaminade University of Honolulu, and on the board of advisors for Catholic Charities Hawaii and the University of Hawaii School of Social Work.

 He and his wife created the UH scholarship fund for immigrant students.
 In 2023, he made a $5-million donation to the new Residences for Innovative Student Entrepreneurs (RISE) of the University of Hawaiʻi at Mānoa.
 The building was renamed Walter Dods Jr. RISE Center in his honor.